 - Affected Version changed from 1.4.2 to git development version

 - % Done changed from 0 to 20

 - Tracker changed from Bug to Feature

 Currently we only read embedded profiles from JPEG and JPEG2000 files.
 In order to support it for TIFF we would need a sample file with a profile attached.
 It doesn't need to be big and the actual content doesn't matter (it should however be obvious if the profile was applied or not when looking at the image, so some saturation might be needed).

-#2 Updated by Gert van der Plas almost 5 years ago
+#2 Updated by Gert van der Plas about 5 years ago

 I've attached a zip file containing two jpegs and one tiff file generated by the Sony Image Data Converter.
 It has a included icc profile and the two included jpegs show the different saturation (particular the leaves) and some subtle weird color shifts in the shadows.
 The tiff should look like the proper jpeg in DT but looks like the improper jpeg.
 I did not include an epson scanner output.
 Let me know if you need one of them too.
 It takes a bit more time to get a 6x6 negative done.

-#3 Updated by Tobias Ellinghaus almost 5 years ago
+#3 Updated by Tobias Ellinghaus about 5 years ago

 - % Done changed from 20 to 100